 - He got hold of a gun and walked into the German Embassy.
-He shot the Third Secretary, Ernst vom Rath who died after two days.
+He shot the Third Secretary, Ernst vom Rath who died two days later.

 - Joseph Goebbels, the German Chief of Propaganda announced a program to punish the Jews in response to the assassination of Rath.